Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-kleinberg.md

 > **Navigable Networks** are peculiar in that comparing with searching the whole graph, routing methods can determine a relatively short path between any two nodes.

 The intuition of Kleinberg's model is to make links not random but inversely proportional to the "distance".
-Let's assume the dimensionality is 2, the generation of Kleinberg’s basic model is described as below:
+Let's assume the dimensionality is 2, the generation of Kleinberg's basic model is described as below:

 | Illustration | Generation process |
 | - | - |